 I look at a lot of travel photos these days as trophies.
 You can take the exact same shot as someone else.
 Just go to the same place at the same time.
 Setup in the same position.
 Click the same shot.

 Maybe there is some variation in post-processing, but I've found that even the composition of travel trophies are pretty much the same.
 How many times have you seen Horseshoe Bend or Mea Arch photographed in a new and interesting way?

 Almost none.
 That's because you show up at these places and it's packed with photographers all lined up to get pretty much the same shot.

 By this time, I had control of my tools and the technical aspects became secondary.
-I understood how to use leading lines, rule of thirds, depth of field, shadows and lighting to shape my image.
-What truly became important was collaboration with others to make a shot.
+I understood how to use leading lines, rule of thirds, depth of field, shadows, and lighting to shape my image.
+What truly became important was a collaboration with others to make a shot.